christianstaib/faster_paths/README.md

 - Vertices must be continuously numbered starting from zero and are represented as `u32`.
 - Edge weights are also `u32` and non-negative.
 - Self-edges are not allowed.

+## Pathfinding

+A path is list of vertices where each consecutive pair of vertices is connected by an edge in the graph.
+Therefore, in the logic of the crate, a shortest path from `v` to `v` does not exists.